Yoga mat: Types

 Some yoga practices in Scandinavia use cotton futon mats.
 They consist of a mattress, usually with pockets of cotton batting, sometimes with wool or polyester-cotton mixes, and a washable cover.
 They give good cushioning and grip.
 However, futons are much heavier than other mats, weighing as much as 4.7 kg.

 Yoga Journal asked five yoga professionals for their views on yoga mats.
 They varied widely in their brand preferences, some choosing the traditional "sticky" type, but they agreed that mats must not be slippery.
+Katie Okamoto in The New York Times wrote in 2024 that she had used a natural rubber "Harmony Mat" by JadeYoga for ten years, buying a new one every few years; it provided "unbeatable performance, grip, and durability", regardless of sweat, and was "cushioned without being squishy", making it her top pick.
+However, she noted that it had a strong rubbery smell.

 A hessian mat reviewed by The Independent gave good grip and was both comfortable and attractive; its rubber underside made it stable on any surface, but somewhat heavy; a cork mat provided both good grip and an exceptionally warm surface with a pleasant texture, and the property of being to some degree self-cleaning.
 The best grip was given by a smooth latex mat; in the review's opinion, its 4 mm thickness both gave enough padding for yin yoga, and the stability for energetic yoga styles.
 The review noted that a circular mat was at first unfamiliar, but helpful for personal practice of poses such as Prasārita Pādottānāsana (wide stance forward bend) and sequences where a rectangular mat would have to be turned through 90 degrees at intervals; it was also ideal for demonstrating asanas to a class.